home-assistant/home-assistant.io/source/_integrations/plant.markdown

 If the sensor data is within the min/max values the status will be `ok`, if not the status will be `problem`.
 You can use this to trigger a notification, if there is a problem with your plant.
 Of course you can only monitor attributes of your plant, where the sensor is configured and is providing the data.

 ## Species and image
-The `species` config allows the frontend and different integrations to display more information about a plant.
+The `species` configuration allows the frontend and different integrations to display more information about a plant.

-If `image` is omitted, and a local file is found at `/config/www/images/plants/<species>.jpg` the `image` field in the attributes of the plant will be automatically filled with the appropriate relative url to use this image in the frontend.
+If `image` is omitted, and a local file is found at `/config/www/images/plants/<species>.jpg` the `image` field in the attributes of the plant will be automatically filled with the appropriate relative URL to use this image in the frontend.

 ## Data Source